-Any student seeking variance from a program or department policy or procedure should discuss the process with their academic advisor.
-The petition should include a written letter describing the reasons the student believes a variance in policy is indicated in their case.
+Any student seeking variance from a program or department policy or procedure may obtain a petition form from the Academic Services Center (ASC) of BU Sargent College.
+The petition form should be completed and discussed with your academic advisor.
+The petition should include, when necessary, a written letter describing the reasons the student believes a variance in policy is indicated in their case.
 The petition should also provide documented evidence in support of the petition if necessary.
 The student must submit the petition to the Chair of the Physical Therapy Department Committee on Academic Policy and Procedure (PT CAPP).
 The Chair of the Committee will inform the student of the decision.
-If the issue remains unresolved or the student believes they have not received due process, the student may appeal the decision to BU Sargent College Committee on Academic Policy and Procedure (SAR/CAPP).
+If the issue remains unresolved or the student believes they have not received due process, the student may appeal the decision to BU Sargent College's Committee on Academic Policy and Procedure (SAR CAPP).

-BU SARGENT COLLEGE COMMITTEE ON ACADEMIC POLICIES AND PROCEDURES (SAR/CAPP)
+BU SARGENT COLLEGE'S COMMITTEE ON ACADEMIC POLICIES AND PROCEDURES (SAR CAPP)

-The purpose of the SAR/CAPP is to assure that the standards set by the college at large and academic policies set by the faculty of individual programs are consistently applied in a non-prejudicial and non-discriminatory manner.

-Therefore, SAR/CAPP will consider petitions that involve academic standards and policies if students have pertinent additional information not previously presented; if there are extenuating circumstances that justify deviation from, or exception to, stated rules; if students feel that the departmental committee or a faculty member has not dealt with them in a fair manner; or if a student is accused of academic misconduct.
+The purpose of SAR CAPP is to assure that the standards set by the college at large and academic policies set by the faculty of individual programs are consistently applied in a non-prejudicial and non-discriminatory manner.
+Therefore, SAR CAPP will consider petitions that involve academic standards and policies if students have pertinent additional information not previously presented; if there are extenuating circumstances that justify deviation from, or exception to, stated rules; or if students feel that the departmental committee or a faculty member has not dealt with them in a fair manner.

-Petitions to SAR/CAPP to reconsider academic or disciplinary actions against a student must be submitted at least one week prior to the start of the semester following the initial department action.
+Petitions to SAR CAPP to reconsider academic or disciplinary actions against a student must be submitted at least one week prior to the start of the semester following the initial departmental action.
 The committee must schedule the hearing to act on the petition no later than 14 days after the completed petition is received.

-SAR/CAPP will inform the student of the scheduled hearing date.
+SAR CAPP will inform the student of the scheduled hearing date.
 The student will be requested to submit all pertinent materials to the committee in advance of the hearing.
 The student has the right to present their case in person if so desired.
 The committee may request the attendance of other individuals who may speak to the issue(s) under consideration.
 The student will be notified of the committee's decision in writing within 5 days after the hearing.

-For decisions made by SAR/CAPP, an appeal to the dean will only be allowed in the event of significant additional information and/or extenuating circumstances.
+For decisions made by SAR CAPP, an appeal to the Dean of the college will only be allowed in the event of significant additional information and/or extenuating circumstances.